 Here's everything we know so far about the next blockbuster DC superhero movie, from the latest release date delays to plot details and official images.

-The sequel to 2017’s Wonder Woman, Wonder Woman 1984 will drop its protagonist at the end of the Cold War.
-Pitted against wealthy TV personality Maxwell Lord (Pedro Pascal) and an archaeologist turned warrior cheetah, Dr. Barbara Minerva (Kristen Wiig), Wonder Woman rides into action once again, this time in the era of shopping malls, break dancing, and big hair.
+A sequel to 2017’s Wonder Woman, Wonder Woman 1984 will drop its hero, played by a returning Gal Gadot, into the tail end of the Cold War.
+Pitted against wealthy TV magnate Maxwell Lord (Pedro Pascal) and an archaeologist turned warrior cheetah, Dr. Barbara Minerva (Kristen Wiig), Wonder Woman rides into action once more, this time in the era of shopping malls, break dancing, and big hair.

-Wonder Woman 1984 is expected to be released in theaters on August 14.
+Wonder Woman 1984 is expected to be released in theaters on Christmas Day, December 25.
+But that's not all.

-The film was previously scheduled to open in theaters on June 5, 2020 (and was originally set to debut in November 2019, but news of the delay was announced in October 2018).
-At the time, Gadot described the change as a good thing, calling the summer Wonder Woman’s “rightful home.”
+The film was first scheduled to open in theaters way back in November 2019.
+But in October 2018, the movie was pushed to June 5, 2020.
+At the time, Gadot said the change was a good thing, calling the summer Wonder Woman’s “rightful home.”

 Where can I watch the trailer for Wonder Woman 1984?